A Style Guide for Students Writing Papers and Reports

 I repeat: don't stick slavishly to this structure.
 Also, remember that the thesis must be:

 So, explain the facts (and what's behind them) but don't bother the reader with the details of you got to the end.
-Focus on the outcomes, not on the journey!
+I repeat, focus on the destination, not on the journey!

 About Paper Writing